Update: The partnership between Capital One and Walmart has ended, and the Walmart credit cards mentioned below are no longer available.

 Recently, Walmart has made some changes to rebrand its rewards program, ended a partnership with Synchrony Bank, and is now partnering with Capital One to update their card offerings.

-So let’s take a look at the Capital One Walmart Rewards® Mastercard® (set to release later this year) and the Walmart Rewards™ Card to see how they stack up.
+So let’s take a look at the Capital One Walmart Rewards® Mastercard® (Information collected independently.
+Not reviewed by Capital One) and the Walmart Rewards™ Card to see how they stack up.

 Main Cash Back Benefits | - 5% at Walmart.com and Walmart app, including Grocery Pickup and Delivery